nodejs/community-committee/README.md

 ## Labels for Issues and PRs

-In an effort to be more concise and distribute our knowledge, we use labels on issues to give context on thier status.
+In an effort to be more concise and distribute our knowledge, we use labels on issues to give context on their status.
 Here's a guide to how we use labels:

 - `initiative-` prefix: Belonging to or about an initiative that follows the prefix.
 - `waiting-on-` prefix: This indicates that we're waiting on a group for input/feedback.